By Rachel Johannigmeier and David Luftig[Printer Friendly] | [ Email us about these records]

 As of 2017, the facility continues as an active and productive center for electro-acoustic and computer music composition, education and research.

 Three historic sound recording devices transferred from EMS by Scott Wyatt on June 1, 2016.
 Four hundred and seventy six audio and visual recordings along with fifty-four historic documents were transferred from the EMS by Eli Fieldsteel on December 12, 2016.
-This most recent accession comprised of twenty-six cubic feet of materials.
+This accession comprised of twenty-six cubic feet of materials.

 The SONY MCI (Music Center Incorporated) JH-110 Tape Machine, two dbx 180 Type I Noise Reducation Systems and SONY MCI Audio Location III System with audio cables were transferred to from the Experimental Music Studio on January 4, 2019 by Eli Fieldsteel.